The Foundation

 Alexandra House (Des Voeux Road, 1952):

-A technically challenging commercial development in the Central business district, amalgamating several historic sites including the Royal Buildings and Cecil Hotel.
-Alexandra House housed several prominent British firms, and the offices of the Siu family's architecture and construction business, latterly known as G.W.
+A technically challenging development in the Central business district, amalgamating historic sites including the Royal Buildings and Cecil Hotel.
+Alexandra House housed prominent British firms, and the offices of the family's architecture and construction businesses, Siu Kin & Co. and G.W.
 Grey & Co., on the 10th Floor of the building.

 RAIMONDI COLLEGE PRIMARY SECTION (sTUBBS rOAD, 1966):